Tyler-Edwards-E/download-complete/README.md

-# RAGING DOWNLOAD
+# DOWNLOAD COMPLETE
-## Applying data science to fighting games.
+## Creating and analyzing data from fighting game matches.
 **Each action a player performs in a match is recorded into a dataset which can be analyzed to find trends in their play.**

 _**Objectives**_